Written by CorpsAfrica/Senegal Volunteer Mr. Amadou Alpha Ba

-Nelson Mandela Day is an annual international day in honour of Nelson Mandela, celebrated each year on July 18, Mandela's birthday.
+Nelson Mandela Day is an annual international day in honor of Nelson Mandela, celebrated each year on July 18, Mandela’s birthday.
 The day was officially declared by UNESCO in November 2009.
 It commemorates the contribution of Nelson Mandela, the anti-apartheid cause and first black president of South Africa, to promote a culture of peace.

 For the first time, we celebrate this day in the UNESCO World Heritage, the Saloum Delta.
 It was held in Toubakouta, a town with 52 villages, among them Missirah.
 This day was such a success.
 In this locality, this day is organized within the project “Protected Areas, Eco-entrepreneurship and Employability of Young people and Women.”
 I participated in the workshops during this celebration: Social Innovation, Local Economic Development Entrepreneurship and in the Biosphere Reserve of the Saloum Delta, Citizenship and Sustainable Development.”
 Very rich in exchanges with many perspectives.

 What is so impressive to me is the promoter of this event, a Senegalese living in Norway, who has brought kids from Colobane, a ” disadvantaged ” neighborhood in the big city, Dakar to spend 4 days in the locality.
 They were put in contact with kids of the community and participated in several activities such as sketches, songs, etc. all regarding Mandela and the environment.
 This exchange was very interesting and rewarding because Colobane is faced with huge environmental issues, thus these kids, once back home, will have another perspective of the environment and will have behavior changes and can even influence and sensitize their relatives.

 As for the 67 minutes for the community, we collected rubbishes around the town hall and some streets around the Interpretation Center of Toubakouta.